FINPACK® Lenders Conference

 Cost: $349 per person

-Registration cancellations will be refunded through Friday, December 3 and are subject to a $30 handling fee; no refunds will be given after this date.
+Registration transfers or cancellations will be processed through Friday, December 3 and are subject to a $30 handling fee; no refunds will be given after this date.

 You should receive an e-receipt shortly after registering.
 If you do not receive this email or have changes to your registration, please contact firstname.lastname@example.org.